hidelab/CPPCxN/README.md

 4. old_folder: The path(including a backlash at the end of it) where the part_1, part_2.RDS (etc.) files for the base matirx are kept
 5. rels: Which relationships you desire for the new computation (works identically to improved PCxN)

+The output files (combined matrix in PCxN and PDN style) can be found in the output_adder_PCxN folder.

 ### P-converter
 This tool converts the original PCxN output (matrix where each row represents a pathway pair with p-value/adj. p-value/cor/overlap) to the PDN-style input(square matrix, where rows and columns are the same pathways and the cells only hold correlation between the different pathway pairs).
 The converted file is named "square_" + original name.